Santymax98/ExtraDist.jl/docs/src/Compatibility.md

 ## Compatibility with Distributions.jl

-The *ExtraDist* package is fully compatible with the [*Distributions.jl*](https://github.com/JuliaStats/Distributions.jl) package.
-As an extension of *Distributions.jl*, *ExtraDist* supports all the core functionalities provided by *Distributions.jl*, including but not limited to:
+The *ExtraDistributions* package is fully compatible with the [*Distributions.jl*](https://github.com/JuliaStats/Distributions.jl) package.
+As an extension of *Distributions.jl*, *ExtraDistributions* supports all the core functionalities provided by *Distributions.jl*, including but not limited to:

 ### Truncated Distributions